 Accredited Quality Contractors (AQC)

-The National Association has 70 chapters throughout the Nation.
+The National Association has 69 Chapters throughout the Nation.
 The Cumberland Valley Chapter is one of these chapters and serves over 125-member companies in the tri-state area.
-The Cumberland Valley Chapter is dedicated to assisting its members to grow and prosper.
-Architects, developers, owners, and contractors frequently contact ABC to find qualified member contractors, suppliers, and associates.
+The Cumberland Valley Chapter dedicates itself to assisting its members in growing and prospering.
+Architects, developers, owners, and contractors frequently contact ABC to find qualified contractors, suppliers, and associates.
 The Cumberland Valley Chapter is proud to refer our member firms each year.
 Such service is worth millions in potential business to those firms.

 The Cumberland Valley Chapter was formed as the Western Maryland Chapter originally in 1957 based in Hagerstown, MD.
-The chapter starting training students in the construction trades in 1958 with tuition of $30 per student.
-The membership of the western Maryland chapter started to grow and move into parts of Pennsylvania and West Virginia and the Chapter was eventually renamed the Cumberland Valley Chapter.
+The Chapter started training students in the construction trades in 1958 with a $30 per student.
+The membership of the Western Maryland chapter started to grow and move into parts of Pennsylvania and West Virginia.
+The Chapter eventually renamed itself the Cumberland Valley Chapter.

-In the early days through 2005 the chapter conducted its training in different locations around the region and the office was in several locations also.
-In the early 2000’s the chapter was able to buy its current location on Locust street and renovate the 30,000 SQF school to fit its needs.
+In the early days through 2005, the Chapter conducted its training in different locations around the region.
+The office was also in several areas.
+In early 2000, 's the Chapter was able to buy its current location on Locust street and renovate the 30,000 SQF schools to fit its needs.

-The Broadway-Wayside School had a few other moments and milestones, like in the late fall of 1930, just months after completion, five students were arrested for breaking 26 of the school’s windows.
-The Broadway-Wayside School made history by being the first school to have a cafeteria that provided free lunches to students who were unable to purchase lunch.
+The Broadway-Wayside School had a few other moments and milestones.
+In the late fall of 1930, five students were arrested for breaking 26 of the School's windows just months after completion.
+In addition, the Broadway-Wayside School made history by being the first School to have a cafeteria that provided free lunches to students who were unable to purchase lunch.

-The building has belonged to additional local organizations, most notably Grace Academy between 1998 and 2000.
-It was then purchased by Associated Builders and Contractors, Cumberland Valley Chapter in July of 2005 and has since become the building you know today.
+The building has belonged to different local organizations, most notably Grace Academy, between 1998 and 2000.
+Then purchased by Associated Builders and Contractors, Cumberland Valley Chapter, in July of 2005 and has since become the building you know today.